 Standout Features:

-It’s no secret that Durex always comes through with intelligent, witty, and engaging campaigns combating the spread of HIV/AIDS.
-This series of out-of-home advertising is just one of their many impressive and high-impact creations!
+It’s no secret that Durex always comes through with intelligent, witty, and engaging campaigns.
+This series of out-of-home advertising is just one of their many impressive and high-impact creations.

 Made in collaboration with the director of photography at Pina’s Factory and art director Mariano Barresi, these posters reinforce the importance of sexual health and protection in a fun and humorous light.

-They also hit two birds with one stone here.
-Not only do these visuals contribute to the global cause of preventing the spread of HIV/AIDS, but they also effectively promote the brand’s contraceptive solutions!
+Not only do these visuals contribute to the global cause of preventing the spread of HIV/AIDS, but they do so by effectively promoting the brand’s contraceptive solutions!

 2. Be Safe by Ninkuro Studio